alekrumkamp/medium-feed-json/README.md

 ## Troubleshooting

 ### I'm receiving a Error 1101 Worker threw exception
+Third-party [rss2json](https://rss2json.com/docs) may be rate limiting your requests.
+Consider creating a free account with them to obtain your API and then adding the `api_key` query param with your API key to the `getUserPath` method in [UserController.js](/src/Controller/UserController/UserController.js).

 You may be trying to either fetch Medium account or an empty account.
 Neither of these cases are supported.

 ### I'm only receiving three posts per request